End Japanese dolphin slaughter

 Cleaners make a lot of noise applauding the speeches at the rally

-London Living Wage and overworked, often expected to do the work of colleagues
+the London Living Wage and overworked, often expected to do the work

-employed by King's, getting only statutory sick pay and other
+directly employed by King's, getting only statutory sick pay and other

 benefits and are subjected to arbitrary disciplinary measures.
 Servest

 has failed to keep promises made at ACAS and 98% of the Unison members